Sisimshow/Token-Framer/README.md

 # Token Framer

+This is a vibe-coded (read, AI slop) project made for personal use that I figured I'd put on GitHub in case anyone is interested.

-A Foundry VTT v13 module that composites pog-style frames onto token images.
-The base token image is combined with a frame overlay (and optional mask) to create a finished framed token, which is cached for performance.
+Token Framer is a Foundry VTT v13 module that composites pog-style frames onto token images.
+A base token image is combined with a frame overlay (and optional mask) to create a finished framed token, which is cached for performance.
+It is designed to help quickly tokenize images and work with on-the-fly token art switching via Token Variant Art.

 ## Features